THIS PAGE IN PROGRESS * please check back

 To have a personal effect, the transiting graha must contact the kundali location of a graha or a lagna within the birth chart.
 Furthermore, transits to the kundali graha are usually only significant when that graha is the active ruler of the dasha period.

-Barbara Pijan Lama Jyotisha Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Zukra Venus Professor Shani; Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spiritual Wisdom Cycles of Death and Rebirth
+Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Professor Shani; Saturn Rahu Ketu Graha Planets Dasha Timeline Calendar Nakshatra Navamsha Marriage Children Treasury Career Spiritual Wisdom Cycles of re-Death and re-Birth

 The information on barbarapijan.com , including all readings and reports, is provided for educational purposes only.
 Wishing you every happiness and continuing success in studies!